DRET Teaching School Hub

 What you’ll learn:

-• How to support colleagues in designing a broad and coherent curriculum
+• How to design and develop a well-sequenced, coherent curriculum

-• How to help colleagues to adapt their teaching to different levels and needs
+• How to help colleagues adapt their planning and teaching to meet the needs of all pupils

 How you'll learn: